 Management-chemical control: COMMERCIAL USE

-Make spray application in spring after overwintering eggs hatch, about the time leaves are about 0.75 to 1 inch.
-Control is more effective if pesticide is applied when larvae are small.
+Make applications in spring after overwintering eggs hatch, about the time leaves are about 0.75 to 1 inch.
+Control is more effective if pesticide is applied when worms are small.

 - Bacillus thuringiensis var. kurstaki-See label for rates.
 PHI 0 days.
 Apply with spreader-sticker.
 Some formulations are OMRI-listed for organic use.